Buff-fronted quail-dove

-The buff-fronted quail-dove, or Costa Rican quail-dove (Zentrygon costaricensis), is a species of bird in the family Columbidae.
-It is found in Costa Rica and Panama.
+The buff-fronted quail-dove (Zentrygon costaricensis) or Costa Rican quail-dove, is a species of bird in the family Columbidae.
+It is native to the Talamancan montane forests.

 Taxonomy and systematics

 The buff-fronted quail-dove was originally described in genus Geotrygon, later placed in genus Oreopeleia, and still later in its present Zentrygon.
 Its relationships with the other members of its genus have not been fully resolved.
 The buff-fronted quail-dove is monotypic.

 Description

 The buff-fronted quail-dove is 24 to 28 cm long.
 Two males weighed 310 and 330 g and two females 225 and 283 g.
 The adult's head, neck, and breast are medium gray, the nape and upper back have a green tinge while the belly grades to brownish.
 The back, wings and tail are maroon.
 The head has a distinct pattern of light gray cheeks bordered above and below by narrow black stripes that extend just past the eye, as well as the namesake buffy forehead ("front").
 The eye is brown surrounded by a slim but noticeable red ring, the legs are bright coral-red, and the bill is dull brown with a reddish cast at the base.
 The juvenile's crown and nape are dusky gray with a green gloss.
 Its upperparts are dull chestnut with indistinct dusky bars and cinnamon tips to the feathers.
 Its underparts have gray and cinnamon bars and freckles and the belly is buff.